Skip to product information

 View full details

-This is a rare series plate called Boro from the famous Swedish kiln Gustavsberg.
-Boro is a limited edition model distributed as a novelty by Borohus, a Swedish housing manufacturer in the 1970s.
-It was distributed to Borohus' customers as a not-for-sale item, not for general circulation.
+This plate is from the rare Boro series by the famous Swedish pottery manufacturer Gustavsberg.
+Boro is a limited edition model distributed as a novelty item by the Swedish housing manufacturer Borohus in the 1970s.
+It was not distributed to the general public, but was given to Borohus customers as a non-sale item.

-Boro's tableware series includes coffee cups, tea cups, bowls, Multiple sizes of plates were produced.
-The form of the plate is based on the LL model used in Gustavsberg at the same time.
-This is the name of the plain earthenware prototype, with the same shape as the famous vintage Versa series plates.
+The Boro tableware series includes coffee cups, tea cups, bowls, The plates were produced in several sizes.
+The shape of the plates is based on the LL model used by Gustavsberg at the same time, which is the name of the original plain ceramic model, and is the same shape as the plates from the famous vintage Bersa series.

-Since 1970, the Gustavsberg logo has been an anchor without a rope.
-I don't know the exact date of manufacture of the boro, but judging from the back stamp, it is believed to have been made in the 1970s due to the no-rope logo.
-(For more information on the logo, see this blog post → History of the Gustavsberg logo. )
+Gustavsberg's logo has been an anchor without a rope since 1970.
+The exact production date of the bolo is unknown, but judging from the backstamp, the logo without a rope is thought to have been made in the 1970s.
+(For more details on the logo, please see this blog post → "The History of the Gustavsberg Logo" )

-Designed by the company's legendary designer, Stig Lindberg.
-Lindberg is a designer with an extremely wide range of expressions, from realistic designs to simple modern patterns like the Bertha series, and elaborate and surreal designs like the Eros series. common The characteristic of Ndberg's work is that the transfer paper with the same design pattern is enlarged or reduced according to the size and pasted.
+The designer was the legendary Stig Lindberg, who is a designer with a wide range of expression, from realistic designs to simple modern patterns like the Bersa series, and detailed and surreal designs like the Eros series.
+A distinctive feature of Ndberg's work is that he enlarges or reduces transfer paper with the same design pattern depending on the size and then pastes it on.

-On the other hand, the major feature of this Boro series is that a different transfer paper design is created for each piece of tableware.
-Each piece of tableware has a different scene, such as a plate that depicts a family living in a house, a bowl that depicts a scenic house without a portrait, and a teacup that depicts a happy couple.
-Although the Boro series is not for sale, you can see that a lot of effort was put into its creation.
+On the other hand, a major feature of the Boro series is that a different transfer paper design is created for each piece of tableware.
+Each piece features a different landscape, such as a family living in a house on the plate, a scenic house design without people on the bowl, and a happy couple on the teacup.
+Although the Boro series is not for sale, it is clear that a great deal of effort went into creating it.

-This plate depicts a couple and daughter who live under one roof, a pet dog and a parakeet in a birdcage.
-It was described as an ideal family image at that time.
+This plate depicts a couple living under the same roof with their daughter, a pet dog, and a parakeet in a cage.
+It was depicted as the ideal family of the time.

 Gustavsberg